unitedstates/contact-congress/documentation/schema.md

     the `value` is one of the following, `options` can be specified accordingly:
   - `$EMAIL`: `allows_plus: true` or `allows_plus: false`, depending on if the form allows a plus sign in the `email` field.
+- `max_length` (optional): This field will be present if a field has a maximum length.
+    It's very useful where max length is only enforced server-side.

 **A note on CAPTCHAs**